Git Workflow#

 This section assumes that you have used git clone to work on the test-pack files locally (on your PC).
 A tutorial on using Git is outside the scope of this document; see <https://git-scm.com> for that.

-Debugging your test scripts can get tedious if you have to make a git commit for every change you want to test. stbt_rig is a command-line tool that can run your local code-changes on an Stb-tester node without having to make git commits or clicking in the web portal.
+Debugging your test scripts can get tedious if you have to make a git commit for every change you want to test. stbt_rig is a command-line tool that can run your local code-changes on an Stb-tester Node without having to make git commits or clicking in the web portal.

 For example run this on your PC from your test-pack directory: